-Tactical to theater
+Tactical to Theater

-- Do not hit subsequent targets.
+Third, do not hit subsequent targets.
 Use the metadata to monitor and track movements, collecting intelligence on potential higher-echelon persons.

 Prior to deployment or in a time-sensitive target (TST) scenario, the metadata is provided to the operatives.
 Insert near the objective based on probable location(s) provided by originating collectors.